Fruitpunch44/Simple_keylogger/README.md

 Screenshot Capture: Captures a screenshot each time a key is pressed and saves it.
 Active Window Tracking: Tracks and logs the title of the active window where the key press occurred.

-There is potentila for remote monitoring to be added later but for know this is the best i got
+There is potential for remote monitoring to be added later but for know this is the best i got